ursahealth/ursa-compass/README.md

 The git repo of Ursa Copilot ships with a sample implementation in Next.js, which can be run locally on your workstation, as follows:

 ```
+ $ (cd engine && npm install)
  $ cd nextjs-app
  $ npm install
  $ npm run dev
 ```

+You will want to set DATABASE_TYPE and TARGET_DATABASE_URL in `/nextjs-app/.env.local`.
 You can edit the prompts in the `prompts` directory to fit your workflow.

 #### Integrate Ursa Copilot into your application